-Ever wondered why Acupuncture seems to work for some people and not others?
+Ever wondered if Acupuncture can treat your back pain? or Why Acupuncture seems to work for some people and not others?
 Your friend said acupuncture ‘works’ but your uncle said it did nothing for him. . .
 Let me explain why this might be. . .

 Factors that influence the effectiveness of acupuncture include the cause of your back pain and how long you have experienced this.
 Because there are different causes of back pain it follows that effective treatment differs.
 Below are a couple of examples –